MODFLOW-USGS/modflow6/doc/mf6io/mf6ivar/readme.md

 # --------------------- component subcomponent block ---------------------
 ```

-A variable is specified by a set of attributes on adjacent one on each line, one attribute per line, following the general format:
+A variable is specified by a set of attributes, with one attribute per line, following the general format:

 ```
 name value